bitprj/curriculum/README.md

 # Developer Relations Workflow
-## Stage 1 - Prereview
-Step 1: Create a Branch named firstname_activityorlabname Step 2: When you are done commiting and ready for your reviewer to review change
-- Stage to "Pending Reviewer"
-- Assign the merge request to your reviewer
-- Reference the Issue you are working on in your MERGE REQUEST!

 ## Stage Overview

 Stage 1 (Pre-Review): DevRel Stage 1

 Stage 2 (Post-Review): Continue Perfecting DevRel Stage 1 + DevRel Stage 2

 Stage 3 (Kevin): Kevin conducts final review

 Stage 4 (Writers): Writers re-style curriculum for grammar, writing style etc.

 Stage 5 (Contentful): Writers copy and paste into Contentful

 Additionally, Stages 1-3 are handled and marked within GitLab.